Iew Sohra – Market Day at Cherrapunjee

 Market day also finds the Civil Hospital and the private clinics of medical practitioners filled with patients – pregnant women, mothers with babies, young and old and those who are cutting short their life span with their passionate liking for the local brew ‘ka kiat’ – hailing from all the surrounding villages.
 It is a busy day for everyone including the medical personnel, much in contrast to other weekdays.

-By evening kerosene lamp stands called ‘dongmusa’ – originally made of cut bamboo with kerosene in the cavity and cotton rags as wicks but now metal replicas replacing some – were propped up around the market place for the late buyers and bargain seekers.
-I find even these are now being replaced by solar lamps and most of these shops are having solar powered lamps.
+By evening kerosene lamp stands called ‘dongmusa’ – originally made of cut bamboo with kerosene in the cavity and cotton rags as wicks, but now metal replicas replacing some – are propped up around the market place for the late buyers and bargain seekers.
+I find even these are now being replaced by solar powered lamps.
 The day draws to a close around 7 p.m. for the buyers, vendors, taxi and bus drivers, helpers, porters and shopkeepers.
 The major buying crowd would have dissipated by 5 p.m.
-For many, a sip of the locally brewed rice beer or Indian made foreign liquor (rum/whiskies/vodka/gin) caps another hectic market day.
+For many, a sip of the locally brewed rice beer or Indian made foreign liquor (rum / whiskies / vodka / gin) caps another hectic market day.
 These days ‘Sunshine Wine Store’ and ‘Drink a Little Wine Store close to the Entrance Gate of Sohra are doing brisk business not only on market days but also on all days except Sunday, with the tourists also flocking in to have a holiday drink.
 You can get most of the reputed brands besides the more popular low-cost whiskies, rums, vodkas.
+If you are inclined to have a holiday drink, remember to buy on your way to the Resort.

 Try to identify the persons whose names are mentioned in the above narrative, get their pictures on your mobile.
 Show us the pictures and correctly identify their names and get a surprise gift at the Resort.
 This offer is limited to those staying at Cherrapunjee Holiday Resort.